Skip to content

 EHCP and further education

-The Personal Adviser will attend their Year 9 review and work with parents and professionals to create a Preparing for Adulthood (PfA) Transition Plan.
-To do this, they help the young people gather information ‘All About Me’, reflecting what is important to them as they make the transition from school to what comes next.
-The PfA is updated in year 11 (or years 13/14 for special schools with sixth form) and includes the support needs of each young person.
+Your Personal Adviser/EHCCo will attend your Year 9 review and work with you and your parents, and professionals to create a Preparing for Adulthood (PfA) Transition Plan.
+To do this, they help you gather information ‘All About Me’, reflecting what is important to you as you make the transition from school to what comes next.
+The PfA transition plan is updated in year 11 (or years 13/14 for special schools with sixth form) and includes the support needs of each young person.
 This information can be passed on to the appropriate colleges or training providers to help them plan for that transition.
-A copy of the young person’s PfA Plan is also sent to the young person and their parent/carer.
+A copy of the your PfA Plan is also sent to the you and your parent/carer.

-A young person's education health and care plan (EHCP) can continue until the age of 25 if they choose to stay in education or training.
-If it's a higher education setting however, where a young person is working towards a higher education qualification in a college or university, the plan will end.
-The plan will also end if their education progress is complete - i.e. they have met all of their learning outcomes and no more can be set.
+Your education health and care plan (EHCP) can continue until the age of 25 if you choose to stay in education or training.
+If it's a higher education setting however, where a you are working towards a higher education qualification in a college or university, the plan will end.
+The plan will also end if your education progress is complete - i.e. you have met all of your learning outcomes and no more can be set.

 For further information visit EHCP preparing for adulthood reviews